How Much Does It Cost to Install a Backyard Putting Green in 2025?

 Difficult to move putting holesEasy to move putting holes

-Alternatively, you could opt for synthetic putting mats ranging from $460 to $1,360, depending on size.
-However, these mats offer limited choices in design, hole placement, and customization.
+Alternatively, you could opt for synthetic putting mats ranging from $460 to $1,360, depending on size, or install a DIY putting green kit for $4 to $20 per square foot.
+However, these mats and kits offer limited choices in design, hole placement, and customization.

 Labor and Site Preparation

 Labor costs can vary quite a bit based on the size of your putting green and the work involved.
-If your lawn isn't smooth or properly sloped, you may need to regrade it, which runs between $975 and $3,000.
+If your lawn isn't smooth or properly sloped, you may need to pay for lawn leveling costs

 Alongside sodding and regrading, site accessibility can significantly drive up the labor cost.
 The distance between the parking area and the job site, for example, can increase the time it takes to do the job.